IIRRT Members please sign in using your IIRRT Membership Login Details.

 Continued Professional Development

-The Institute is committed to giving radiographers every assistance in achieving their individual and collective CPD aspirations, through the organising and funding of appropriate educational events as well as online material for its members, designed to keep you informed and improve your skills.
+The Institute is committed to giving Radiographers and Radiation Therapists every assistance in achieving their individual and collective CPD aspirations, through the organising and funding of appropriate educational events as well as online material for its members, designed to keep you informed and improve your skills.

-The website is a repository of Radiography related information in Ireland and contains useful documents such as Practice Guidelines, regular news updates, a CPD channel which facilitates Radiographers in accessing appropriate educational material, online applications for educational activities and conferences, Radiography Ireland online publications and a members forum where members can post questions and start threads!
+The website is a repository of Radiography and Radiation Therapy related information in Ireland and contains useful documents such as Best Practice Guidelines, regular news updates, a CPD channel which facilitates Radiographers and Radiation Therapists in accessing appropriate educational material, online applications for educational activities and conferences and Radaiocht online publications.

 Publications and documents